The Vancouver Chapter of the Vintage Car Club of Canada holds a car rally on Easter Sunday most years at Trev Deeley Motorcycles on Boundary Road.

 Mark your calendars for this fabulous Easter Sunday event each year.
 If you like collectible cars you won’t want to miss it!
 It’s like a giant antique Hot Wheels museum outdoors!

 In 2019 the car rally’s final destination was Central Park in Burnaby.
+The final destination for the 2022 rally is to be determined.

 For ideas on other things to do on the Easter Long Weekend, click Easter Activities.

-For information about the organization behind the Easter Car Rally, check out the Vancouver Chapter of the Vintage Car Club of Canada‘s website.
+To learn more about the organization behind the Easter Car Rally, check out the Vancouver Chapter of the Vintage Car Club of Canada‘s website.

 For a list of other special events throughout the year, see Vancouver’s Festivals & Events Calendar.